How to Start a Business, part two

 Learning from failure is one thing.
 Doing the same thing with no hope of reaching your goal is another.
 A good entrepreneur also knows when to stop.
 Wasting time and energy on a project that isn’t working isn’t smart.

 Develop the habit of effective and successful entrepreneurs, evaluate and decide what is working and what's not.
+Then take the next logical step.

 Learn to Delegate to Others:

 Successful entrepreneurs don't try to do everything themselves.
 It is impossible to do everything that needs to be done when you are a business owner.
 That is not a question or up for debate.
 You cannot do it all.
+More importantly, you shouldn’t try to do it all.

 Learn to reach out for help and designate tasks to team members or VAs best equipped to do them.